Alejandro-SB/OptionTypes/README.md

 ```

 ## Design philosophy
-The idea behind this small package was to provide `Option`/`Maybe`/`Result` monads that work idiomatically with C#, whithout losing the essence of them.
+The idea behind this small package was to provide `Option`/`Option`/`Result` monads that work idiomatically with C#, whithout losing the essence of them.

 In order to achieve this, an approach of *Explicit better than implicit* was used:
-- When working with `Maybe`, minimize the posibility of `NullReferenceException` by limiting the options to get the value out, enforcing the developer to handle all the cases.
+- When working with `Option`, minimize the posibility of `NullReferenceException` by limiting the options to get the value out, enforcing the developer to handle all the cases.
 - When working with `Result`, minimize the risk of unforseen consequences (λ) by encouraging to use the `Match` statement.
 - Encourage the usage of Error values, let it be records with some payload or enums, that provide useful information and force the developer to take action for each one of them.
 By being explicit in what kind of errors can pop out, the developer is forced to handle all the cases than can go wrong and not rely on catch blocks.